Modena Capital · Shipped 2025

 The Problem

-From a product perspective, the challenge was not only technical or financial.
 The platform had to convince external investors to fund a single-originator loan portfolio — something that typically relies on scale and diversification to feel trustworthy.
 We needed to launch quickly, with limited room for experimentation, and get the fundamentals right from day one.

 My Role